Summary

 ingredient.second = 3;

-As the name suggests, a pair is limited to contain two objects.
+As the name suggests, a pair is limited to containing two objects.

 The addition of variadic templates to C++11 allows to extend the notion of a pair that contains two elements of heterogenous types to a tuple that can do the same with an arbitrary number of elements (#include <tuple> to make it work).